ambrozini/gym-plan/.ai/prd.md

 - Acceptance Criteria:
   - The user can see the detailed training plan after it has been generated.
   - The interface allows editing: adding or removing exercises, changing the number of sets, repetitions, and weights.
-  - After editing, the user can approve the modified plan, which will be saved in the system.
+  - After editing, the user can approve the modified plan, which will be saved in the system as "accepted."
+  - The user can also reject the plan, which will mark it as "rejected" and remove it from active plans.

 ### US-006
 - Title: Managing Saved Training Plans
-- Description: As a user, I want to be able to view and edit saved training plans so that I have access to all my training proposals in one place.
+- Description: As a user, I want to be able to view and edit my saved training plans.
 - Acceptance Criteria:
-  - The user sees a list of saved training plans assigned to their account.
+  - The user sees a list of their training plans (up to 10 plans).
-  - Each saved plan can be opened, viewed, and edited.
+  - Each plan can be opened, viewed, and edited.
+  - Rejected plans are not shown in the plan list.
-  - No versioning mechanism – each edit overwrites the previous version of the plan.
+  - No versioning mechanism – each edit overwrites the previous version.

 ### US-007
 - Title: Information on the Need for Medical Consultation
 - Description: As a user, I want to be informed about the need for a medical consultation in case of health doubts so that I can make informed decisions about training intensity.
 - Acceptance Criteria:
-  - During registration and while completing the profile, a warning message appears reminding about the need for a medical consultation in case of doubts.
-  - The message is visible and cannot be ignored during the first use of the plan generation function.
+  - When viewing generated plan there is a message visible.

 ## 6. Success Metrics
 1. Generating and Accepting Plans